 Intermittent fasting is an eating pattern that cycles between eating periods and periods of fasting.
 Yet the definition of fasting is to abstain from all, or some types of food.
 This is why we also like to refer to it as “intermittent feasting”.

 What vs. When

 Many recent discoveries about metabolism and hormone regulation support the notion that when you eat is equally as important as what you eat.
 A study on cell metabolism and timed eating concluded that timing has a direct effect on health and weight gain.
 The findings suggest that intermittent fasting is potentially a lifestyle that could curb the obesity epidemic.
-According to the author of the study, Satchidananda Panda the focus needs to shift from not just what we eat, but when we eat it.
+According to the study the focus needs to shift from what we eat, to when we eat it.